We may earn commission from affiliate links →

 Mistake #3: Eating And Drinking In The Center

-Visiting almost any popular Croatian town or city center during peak season will yield higher prices not just for accommodation, but also in restaurants and at cafes and bars.
+Visiting almost any popular Croatian town or city center during the peak season will yield higher prices for accommodation, restaurants, cafes, and bars.

-The coffee you paid 8 kunas (~1 euro) for on the way to the seaside in a small town might cost you up to 15 or 20 kunas (~2 to 3 euros) in a popular coastal or city destination and even more at a place that offers a coveted seaside view.
+The coffee you paid 1 euro for on the way to the seaside in a small town might cost you up to 2 to 3 euro in a popular coastal or city destination and even more at a place that offers a coveted seaside view.

 Along with higher drink costs, you’ll find that tourist trap restaurants are plentiful along coastal promenades and main streets in places like Rovinj, Split, Zadar, and Dubrovnik.

-Many of these restaurants serve many similar menus as those along the side-streets or outside the central area but have prices that are 30 to 70 kunas (~3 to 10 euros) more.
+Many of these restaurants serve many similar menus as those along the side streets or outside the central area but have prices that are 4 to 10 euro more.
 That might not seem like a major difference, but it adds up fast if you’re eating out for most of your meals.

 Also—don’t be fooled.
 Higher restaurant prices don’t necessarily equate to higher quality.
 Some of the tourist trap restaurants do serve pretty good food, but others get away with overly salted pasta, overcooked meat, and burnt fries simply because they offer you a prime location.